HekimAcademy/task-tally/nodejs/README.md

 npm run dev

 ## TO-DO
+* !Department can be created only by admin
+* !Edit department
+* !Edit project
+* !Edit user
+* User profiles.
 * Arrange res.statuses.
-* User profiles.
 * User and worklog routes look bad.
-* Department can be created only by admin

 * Should it check if cronometer is running before letting user update worklog
 ___